umutuygur0/Real-Time-Multi-Camera-Object-Tracking-and-Re-Identification-System/README.md

 ---

-## 🖼️ Screenshots / Architecture Diagram

-*(Add your system architecture image and some UI screenshots here)*

----

 ## 🙏 Acknowledgements

 Special thanks to **Havelsan Teknoloji Radar (HTR)** for the opportunity to work on a **full-stack computer vision project** and contribute to a real-world scalable system.